 You can speed up the buying process by listing products on the same page as the WooCommerce checkout.
 This helps to increase conversions, resulting in more sales for you.
 You’re happy, the customer’s happy – everyone wins!

 How does WooCommerce Product Table work with one page checkout?

-You can use one page checkout with our WooCommerce Product Table plugin by adding the built-in checkout shortcode underneath your product table(s).
+You can use one page checkout with our WooCommerce Product Table plugin.
 I’ll tell you how to do this in a minute.